jefdaj/horcrux/readme.md

    and optionally add it to your `PATH`.

-3. Put the above dependencies in `live-additional-software.conf` in that folder too, then reboot wait a couple minutes for them to be automatically installed.
+3. Put the above dependencies in `live-additional-software.conf` in that folder too, then reboot and wait a couple minutes for them to be automatically installed.

 4. Check that `./horcrux --help` runs, then play around making a couple test horcruxes.